 If you prefer teaching people in their homes, you need to factor in the travel costs and the time it takes you to travel (which can reduce your earning potential).

 This is a popular option for students with special needs or requires extra help with certain subjects.

-But the great things is – you don’t need to hire premises yourself.
+But the great thing is – you don’t need to hire premises yourself.

-Travelling to people can be great selling point for busy parents as they are often busy and tired.
+Travelling to people can be a great selling point for busy parents as they are often busy and tired.